jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 ![Shell](/img/posts/thm-archangel/shell.png)

+# Elevation to User
-After getting this shell the next step is to convert it into fully interactive tty.
-This is the following code that I'm using in order to do this:
+After getting this shell the next step is to convert it into a fully interactive tty.
+This is the following code that I'm using to do this:

 ```bash
 python3 -c 'import pty;pty.spawn("/bin/bash");'